YangLiuLab/AIM/README.md

 ## Example files
 We provide four main MATLAB codes as examples to demonstrate how to use AIM to perform drift correction using big SMLM dataset with a large field of view.
 <p>
 <b>example_ExperimentalData.m: </b>This code performs drift correction with AIM on 2D or 3D localization coordinates of experimental data.
-Experimental dataset.
+Sample experimental data are avaialble at <a href = "https://doi.org/10.5061/dryad.2v6wwpzw3" title = "[Dryad](https://doi.org/10.5061/dryad.2v6wwpzw3)"> Dryad</a>.
 </p>
 <p>
 <b> example_code_2D.m </b>: This code compares the performance of drift correction for AIM, RCC and DME using 2D localization coordinates for experimental dataset of DNA origami (Origami_PAINT.mat) or simulated data (simulationSMLM.mat).
 </p>